-Net Cash provided from Operations was \$132,790 as compared with net cash provided by operations of \$310,716 for the nine months ended November 30, 2008.
-This decrease is due primarily to a lower net income for the period including payments for Fiscal 2009 audit fees resulting from a change of auditors and higher legal fees.
+Net Cash provided from Operations was \$792,888 for the nine months ended November 30, 2010 as compared with net cash provided by operations of \$132,790 for the nine months ended November 30, 2009.
+This is due primarily to increased profit, a decrease in outstanding receivables and the use of our deferred tax asset.

 In January of 2008 we were notified by The Trade Adjustment Assistance Program of the Trade Department that our application for a grant of \$150,000 was approved for use to assist us with marketing, ISO and regulatory affairs, and new product development.
 The grant matches the company on a 50-50 basis thereby reducing our costs for these new programs by half.
 The Trade Adjustment Assistance Program is a United States Government program to help manufacturing firms adjust to foreign business competition.
 The program is authorized by the Trade Act of 1974 and is administered by the U. S. Department of Commerce.
 The program operates through Trade Adjustment Assistance Centers located across the United States.
 The New York State area is served by the New York State Trade Adjustment Assistance Center (NYS TAAC).
 The NYS TAAC is affiliated with the Research Foundation of the State University of New York at Binghamton.
 Minimal funds were used in the previous year.
 However, we have initiated these programs now and intend to complete them by the end of our next fiscal year.
-At the end of November 30, 2009 there is approximately \$55,000 remaining in payment assistance from this grant.
+As of November 30, 2010 there is approximately \$7,500 remaining in payment assistance from this grant.

-We believe the Freedom60 continues to find a solid following in the subcutaneous immune globulin market and this market is expected to continue to increase both domestically and internationally.
-We continued to experience an increase in sales and cash during nine months ended November 30, 2009 and with these increases and the capital we currently have, we will continue to meet or exceed the company's financial needs for the next twelve months.
+We believe the Freedom60 continues to find a solid following in the subcutaneous immune globulin market and with the introduction of a new 20% IgG drug released early this year, this market is expected to continue to increase both domestically and internationally.
+We continue to experience an increase in sales and cash during nine months ended November 30, 2010 and with these increases and the capital we currently have, we will continue to meet or exceed the company's financial needs for the next twelve months.